East Broad Top Railroad and Coal Company: About heritage operations

 The rides were 10 mi round trips and took about an hour.
 The EBT annual Fall Spectacular, when all operating equipment was in use, was held on the Saturday and Sunday of Columbus Day weekend in October.
 There were also local events such as Community Appreciation Day.
 The train stopped at Colgate Grove, a picnic grove at the far end of the operable excursion trackage.
 The train was turned on a wye for the return trip.
 The historic railroad maintenance shops were usually open for tours when trains were running, and for group tours by arrangement.
 Speeder, handcar, and M-3 rides were often available on the restored trackage just south of Rockhill Furnace.

-During this era of operations, four of the six mikados were in service: #12, #14, #15 and #17. #16 and #18 never operated during this era, due to finances, differing opinions, and concerns about their weight on the EBT's trackage (#17, of very similar size to #16 and #18, was used sparingly, typically only running during the annual fall spectaculars).
+During this era of operations, four of the six Mikados were in service: #12, #14, #15 and #17.
+The heavier locomotives #16 and #18 never operated during this era, due to finances, differing opinions, and concerns about the effect their weight would have on the track; #17, of very similar size to #16 and #18, was used sparingly, typically only running during the annual fall spectaculars.

-There were plans at several points during this era to bring other portions of the East Broad Top back to service, most notably with the 1990 National Park Service proposal, but funding and inner politics prevented this, and operational trackage was never further extended.
+There were plans during this era to bring other portions of the East Broad Top back to service, most notably with the 1990 National Park Service proposal, but funding and inner politics prevented this, and operational trackage was never further extended.

-As the years went on, the condition of the running locomotives deteriorated, and both rising costs and stricter operational standards after the 1995 Gettysburg Railroad incident led to the eventual retirement of many of the mikados. #12 last operated in 2000, #17 in 2001, and #14 in 2005.
-Only #15, which had undergone an overhaul in the early 2000s and returning to service in 2005, remained operational at the end of 2011, when the railroad was shut down.
+As the years went on, the condition of the running locomotives deteriorated, and both rising costs and stricter operational standards after the 1995 Gettysburg Railroad boiler explosion led to the eventual retirement of many of the Mikados. #12 last operated in 2000, #17 in 2001, and #14 in 2005.
+Engine #15 was overhauled in the early 2000s and returned to service in 2005, allowing it to remain in service until the railroad ceased operations at the end of 2011.